Fasoracetam (NS-105 / NFC-1)

 Frequently asked questions about Fasoracetam (NS-105 / NFC-1)

-Reported potential side effects may include: Generally well-tolerated based on Hakonarson 2017 and other limited data.
+For most healthy adults, Fasoracetam is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated based on Hakonarson 2017 and other limited data.
 Mild GI upset (nausea, abdominal discomfort).
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Fasoracetam is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Glutamatergic medications (memantine, etc.): theoretical interactions via mGluR modulation.
+Possible interactions include: Glutamatergic medications (memantine, etc.): theoretical interactions via mGluR modulation.
 GABA-active medications: theoretical effects via GABA-B modulation.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.